 - An applicant who graduated from high school more than six months ago is not eligible.

 - Students must receive grades of C or better in George Fox classes to continue taking classes as a High School Special Student.

 - Students pay a $40 registration fee each semester.

 - Fall or Spring terms: Students pay $50/credit

-- May term and Summer Online Sessions: Students pay traditional undergraduate tuition, which is 50% of the full traditional undergraduate tuition in fall and spring.
-See the Student Financial Services page for the specific per credit rates.
+- May term and Summer Online Sessions: Students pay traditional undergraduate tuition, which is 50 percent of the full traditional undergraduate tuition in fall and spring.
+See the Student Accounts page for the specific per credit rates.

 What do I need to know?

-- Students are limited to one class per fall or spring semester.
+- Students are limited to one class per fall and spring semesters.

 - Students are limited to one class in May Term in the summer semester.